DataWookie/exegetic-new-site/content/training/git.md

   Git is the most pervasive Version Control system today.
 It works well on all projects, from a few files and a single developer to thousands of files and hundreds of developers.
 duration: 1 day
+objectives: |
+  This course will give you a solid understanding of the principles and practices of applying Version Control with Git.
+You'll learn to

+  - setup Git on your computer and create a repository;
+  - perform everyday Version Control operations (checking in, checking out, diffing, branching, merging);
+  - create a remote repository on GitHub and synchronise it with your local repository; and
+  - how to use Git as an effective collaboration tool.
 outcomes: |
-  After this course you'll be familiar with how Git works and primed to start using it on your own projects.
+  After the course you'll be familiar with how Git works and primed to start using it on your own projects.
 setup: |
   1. Install [Git](https://git-scm.com/downloads).
   2. Install the [Putty](https://www.putty.org/) SSH client (only Windows users).